prebid/prebid.github.io/prebid-video/video-getting-started.md

 {: .alert.alert-warning :}
 The Video Module is a new way of handling Video in Prebid.

 To integrate Prebid with a video player, we recommend using the Video Module.
-The Video Module will automatically:
+The Video Module will allow Prebid.js to automatically:
 - render bids in your desired video player
 - mark used bids as won
 - trigger player and media events